HQSquantumsimulations/qoqo_qryd/qoqo-qryd/README.md

 ## Documentation

 The [user documentation](https://hqsquantumsimulations.github.io/qoqo_qryd/) is provided on github pages.
-The API-documentation for qoqo-qryd is provided can be found as an appendix of the user documentation.
+The API-documentation for qoqo-qryd can be found as an appendix of the user documentation.

 ## Examples

-A small collection of [example python scripts](https://github.com/HQSquantumsimulations/qoqo_qryd/tree/main/qoqo-qryd/examples) for the QRydDemo project is can be found in the project github repository.
+A small collection of [example python scripts](https://github.com/HQSquantumsimulations/qoqo_qryd/tree/main/qoqo-qryd/examples) for the QRydDemo project can be found in the project github repository.
 The examples include

-* `howto_webapi_qoqo.ipynb` provides an example accessing the QRydDemo's emulator with Qoqo.
+* `howto_webapi_qoqo.ipynb` provides an example accessing the QRydDemo's emulator with qoqo.
 * `switch_layout_example.py` shows how to construct a QRydDemo device and using the PragmaChangeQrydLayout operation to switch between layouts in a quantum Circuit.
 * `shift_qubits_example.py` shows how to construct a QRydDemo device and using the PragmaShiftQrydQubit operation to shift qubits between tweezer positions in a quantum Circuit.
 * `multi_qubit_example.py` shows how to use multi-qubit-operations.
-* `serialisation_example.py` demonstrates how to serialize a QuantumProgram to json.
+* `serialisation_example.py` demonstrates how to serialize a QuantumProgram to JSON format.

 ## OpenSSL